Here are 14 things you should do if you have been assaulted at work.

 6. Keep a diary of your symptoms.

-Unlike in accident at work cases, assault at work cases often cause different symptoms, particularly from a psychological/mental health perspective.
+Unlike in accident at work cases, if you have been assaulted at work this can cause different symptoms, particularly from a psychological/mental health perspective.
 Record, either in a diary or in a smart phone, how you were feeling, what medical appointments you had and what medication you take.
 If you do bring a No Win, No Fee assault at work compensation claim, at some point you are likely to see a medical expert in order to obtain a medical report on your injuries.
 As compensation claims can take some time to complete, in our experience we find that some clients forget about some of the symptoms.
 By having a diary of your symptoms, you are likely to ensure that the medical report is a comprehensive account of your injuries.

 7. Consider submitting a grievance.